Veetikki/discordKoronaBot/README.md

 # discordKoronaBot
-This Discord Bot shows COVID-19 situation in Finland
+This Discord Bot shows COVID-19 situations

 # Commands
 No Category: